ujjwalbasnyat/codespace/README.md

 Class is a blueprint of template for creating objects.
 It define the properites(attributes) and methods inside it.
 Think like Class is the Architectural plan.

 ### Instances
 An instance are the specific object created from the class.
-Think like Object as Proper implementation of the Architectural plan.
+Think like Object as Proper implementation of the Architectural plan into the real world.

 ### constructor
 ```Python